Munich City Museum

 Is it wheelchair accessible?

-The museum is designed to accommodate visitors with mobility challenges, but it’s best to check ahead for specific accessibility features.
+The museum is designed to be accessible, but it is best to verify specific accessibility features on the official website.

 Can I buy tickets online?

-Check the official website for information on purchasing tickets in advance.
+Check the official website for information on online ticket purchases and any available discounts.

 Are there restrooms and cafes?